About Us

 In 2010, Ricky Surie and Jesse George-Nichol visited an orphanage in India, expecting to volunteer for a week and go home.
 They stayed connected for life.

-• Udayan Ghars — family-style group homes where children in state care find stability, consistency, and real belonging
+• Udayan Ghars — family-style homes where children in state care find stability, consistency, and real belonging

-• Skilling & Livelihood Program — vocational and career training that helps young adults and women build financial independence
+• Skilling & Livelihood Program — vocational and career training that helps young adults and women build lasting financial independence

+Every dollar raised in the United States goes directly toward this work.
 You don’t have to be in the room to make a difference.
 You just have to decide to.

 How We Operate